mwhittet/tetris/README.md

 - Rudimentary requestAnimationFrame listening
 - Handling keyboard input

 Since this uses ES6, it might not run on all browsers just yet.
-I completed the tutorial on Version 54 and I'm thinking of adding:
+I completed the tutorial using Chrome Version 54.

+I'm thinking of adding:

 - Music
 - On click start